QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 === Network Edge Equalization <label:netedgeequal>

 We hope to compare market diffusion in Erdős-Rényi random graphs and Watts-Strogatz small-world networks.
-To ensure comparability, I use a controlled variable approach, maintaining identical node counts (N) and total edge numbers across both network types.
+To ensure comparability, We use a controlled variable approach, maintaining identical node counts (N) and total edge numbers across both network types.

-I achieve two different networks in which each node has the same number of connections with other nodes by adjusting the connection probability p in the random network model and the initial neighbor count k in the small world model to achieve the same number of edges:
+We achieve two different networks in which each node has the same number of connections with other nodes by adjusting the connection probability p in the random network model and the initial neighbor count k in the small world model to achieve the same number of edges: